dlmiles/tt06-muldiv8-sky130faha/docs/info.md

 ## TODO

-Fixup the original logicsim schematic labels.
+Fixup the original logisim schematic labels.

 The input re-ordering (which made the SpinalHDL algo easier)

-Relabel the P6_EXTND_EN to P7_EXTND_EN the original prodict index label was a bad choice in retrospect.
+Relabel the P6_EXTND_EN to P7_EXTND_EN the original product index label was a bad choice in retrospect.